Only Gets Worse With Time, If Left Untreated, It Can Lead To

 Venous disease is a serious medical condition that only gets worse with time and if left untreated it can lead to leg ulcers or a deadly blood clot that can cause a pulmonary embolism (blocked artery in the lungs).

-To schedule a vein consultation with one of our Board Certified Vascular Surgeons, give us a call at (352) 505-1737 because a consultation with the right doctors can save your life.
+To schedule a vein consultation with our Board Certified Vascular Surgeons, give us a call at (352) 505-1737 because a consultation with the right doctors can save your life.